-Two hours lecture, three hours laboratory, one hour skills development.
-Methods used to detect, interpret, diagnose, and evaluate pulmonary abnormalities, exercise limitation, and sleep disorders of respiration.
-CARDIOPULMONARY DIAGNOSTICS RSPT 60X 4 Units Prerequisite: Completion of RSPT 50X and 51X.
+Two and one half hours lecture, one and one-half hours laboratory, one hour skills development.

+3 Units

+4.5 Units

+Course covers selection, performance, and interpretation of tests used to diagnose cardiopulmonary abnormalities.

+RSPT 60X CARDIOPULMONARY DIAGNOSTICS 4 Units

+Prerequisite: Completion of RSPT 50X and 51X.

 Four hours lecture.